SCIInstitute/ShapeWorks/docs/dev/new-use-case.md

 - Place the data in the local dataset export, laid out exactly as the use case globs for it
 - Add an entry for it to `DATASETS` in `Support/build_dataset_archives.py`
 - Run `python3 Support/build_dataset_archives.py --only <dataset-name>` to build the archive and refresh `manifest.json`
+- Run `python3 Support/verify_dataset_archives.py` to confirm the archive contains the paths the use case globs for
 - Upload the new `.zip` and the regenerated `manifest.json` to the data server

 The use case then downloads it by name via `sw.download_dataset(<dataset-name>, output_directory)`.

+## Changing an existing dataset

+Archives are versioned per dataset, not as one numbered directory, so only the dataset that changed is rebuilt and re-uploaded:

+- Bump that dataset's `version` in `DATASETS`
+- Rebuild it and upload the resulting `<dataset-name>-v<version>.zip` along with the regenerated `manifest.json`

+Every other dataset keeps the file it already had, and the previous version stays on the server to roll back to.
+Archives are never overwritten in place: the manifest is what decides which file a dataset name resolves to.
+Because a use case run compares the checksum it installed against the manifest, users pick the new data up automatically on their next run.

 ## Use case documentation